 Often, candidates struggle with writing an entry-level resume because of not knowing what they should put.
-It’s a common struggle as you don’t have much work experience…
+It’s a common struggle as you don’t have much what to write in a resume for work experience…

 You’re not alone.